-- A. Pursuant to Title 19, upon any Designation, the Cultural Resources Overlay Zone applies to the subject property or parcel. - B. Upon adoption of a historic district resolution by the City Council, the Planning Division shall initiate a rezoning case to apply the CR-Cultural resources overlay zone to the properties within the district.
+- A. Pursuant to Title 19, upon any Designation, the Cultural Resources Overlay Zone applies to the subject property or parcel.
+(Ord.
+7108 §1, 2010; Ord.
+6263 § 1 (part), 1996) - A.B.
+Upon adoption of a historic district resolution by the City Council, the Planning Division shall initiate a rezoning case to apply the CR-Cultural resources overlay zone to the properties within the district.
 This process shall follow the requirements outlined in Title 19.

-Section 20.20.090 Landmark Plaques and Covenants.
+Section 20.20.090 Landmark Plagues and Covenants.

-- A. All Landmarks shall display and maintain a plaque identifying the Landmark, as provided in a Covenant and Agreement, recorded with the County Recorder. - B. Plaque text shall be reviewed and approved by the Historic Preservation Officer, or Qualified Designee.
+- All Landmarks shall display and maintain a plaque identifying the Landmark, as provided in a Covenant and Agreement, recorded with the County Recorder. - A.B.
+Plaque text shall be reviewed and approved by the Historic Preservation Officer, or Qualified Designee.